MohamedMoubarakHussein/TheMoneyWallet-TheMMPay/README.md

 # TheMoneyWallet
-The Money wallet is an app that lets you pay and send money and accept payment and keep track of your payment Using the java and java spring framework :)
+The Money wallet is an app that lets you pay, send,accept payment and keep track of your payment Using the java and java spring framework :)